ELL Tool Box

 (PBL for ELLs)

-Project-based learning (PBL) and similar methods such a problem-based learning and inquiry-based learning are incredibly valuable methods for working with English Language Learners.
-In the ESL or EFL classroom project based learning offers flexibility when planning content and language objectives.
-Group work is an essential component.
-Interaction is central to creating any project.
+Project-based learning (PBL) and similar methods such as problem-based learning and inquiry-based learning are incredibly valuable methods for working with English Language Learners.
+In the ESL or EFL classroom, project based learning offers flexibility when planning content and language objectives.
+Projects create many opportunities for differentiation, interaction and learning new skills.

 Read More About PBL